 How do we assess and review pupils’ progress towards their outcomes?

 We hold pupil progress meetings termly for each class.
-The class teacher and TA meet with the SLT to discuss progress and the provision that has been put in place.
+The Class Teacher meets with the SLT to discuss progress and the provision that has been put in place.
 This way we can ensure that the school is meeting your child’s needs.

 How do we support pupils moving between different phases of education?

 We recognise that transitions can be difficult for a child with SEND and take steps to ensure that any transition is a smooth as possible.